aama/webappy/README.md

 ### 3. Python scripts to display and manipulate paradigm data.

-The two current data-display/manipulation (pdgmDispUI-) scripts are descended from an earlier more integrated browser applicatio, which included both the display and formatting applications and was written in Clojure.
+The two current data-display/manipulation (pdgmDispUI-) scripts are descended from an earlier more integrated browser application, which included both the display and formatting applications and was written in Clojure.
 We expect this version also to eviolve into such a more integraed browser-oriented from.